autoevolution

 HONDA VFR1200F Interceptor DCT photo gallery

-Production of the VFR1200F started in 2009, and the first models were delivered in 2010, while the transverse-mounted V4 engine architecture was kept from previous VFR models, although the engine and transmission were completely new designs.
+The VFR1200F was produced in 2009, and the first models were delivered in 2010.
+The transverse-mounted V4 engine architecture was retained from previous VFR models, although the engine and transmission were completely new designs.

-The 2010 VFR1200F was built on a double beam cast aluminum frame with a single-sided swingarm that housed a 41 mm HMAS adjustable inverted telescopic fork on the front and a Pro-Link adjustable gas-charged shock absorber on the rear for optimum suspension performance and handling.
+Suspension-wise, the bike packed a 41 mm HMAS adjustable inverted telescopic fork mounted on the front and a Pro-Link adjustable gas-charged shock on the rear for optimum suspension and handling.

-In the braking department, the bike packed two 320 mm floating discs with six-piston calipers on the front wheel and a single 276 mm disc with a dual-piston caliper on the rear wheel for excellent stopping power.
+The bike's wheels were equipped with two 320 mm floating brake rotors clamped by six-piston calipers on the front wheel and a single 276 mm disc toed to a dual-piston caliper on the rear wheel for excellent braking performance.

 full description and technical specifications